xuzhg/Document/_posts/2015-04-01-01-02-getting-started.md

 ### f.
 Start the OData service

 Start the OData service by running the project and open a browser to consume it.
 You should be able to get access to the service document at `http://host/service/` in which `http://host/service/` is the root path of your service.
-The metadata document can be accessed at `GET http://host/service/$metadata` and the products at `http://host/service/Products`.
+The metadata document can be accessed at `GET http://host/service/$metadata` and the products at `GET http://host/service/Products`.